TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/PortSwigger/WEB Cache(poisoning).md

 	![](Pasted%20image%2020241108030149.png)
 - we need to convert & in ; in order to trick the server that our payload is part of the unkeyed parameter and will be treated in the same way
   ![](Pasted%20image%2020241108030427.png)![](Pasted%20image%2020241108030506.png)![](Pasted%20image%2020241108030532.png)
+# 8. Web cache poisoning via a fat GET request
+This lab is vulnerable to web cache poisoning.
+It accepts `GET` requests that have a body, but does not include the body in the cache key.
+A user regularly visits this site's home page using Chrome.
+To solve the lab, poison the cache with a response that executes `alert(1)` in the victim's browser.